 Ancient and Classical studies are one of the traditional fields of excellence of Tübingen University, made manifest by a large number of distinguished research projects of a wide chronological and geographical range and based on a variety of methodological and theoretical approaches.
 As demonstrated by the excellence initiatives funded by the DFG, a close cooperation and coordination of research approaches is advisable.
-Thus, the Collaborative Research Centre RESOURCECULTURES defines itself as an initiative to create a research association of archaeological and historical disciplines, with the shared aim to study issues in economic-, social- and cultural history, but through the cooperation with Ethnology and Economic History, targeting also important current issues.
-Besides the research, trying to reach specific scientific results, the stated intention is to closely integrate the cultural scientific disciplines.
+Thus, the Collaborative Research Centre RESOURCECULTURES defines itself as an initiative to create a research association of archaeological and historical disciplines, with the shared aim to study issues in economic-, social- and cultural history, but through the research, trying to reach specific scientific results, the stated intention is to closely integrate the cultural scientific disciplines.
 The spatial and organisational proximity, existing at Tübingen, provides excellent conditions for this.